Jeremy Thomas

-Jeremy Jack Thomas (born 26 July 1949) is a British film producer.
-He is the founder and chairman of Recorded Picture Company.
-He produced Bernardo Bertolucci's The Last Emperor, which won the 1988 Academy Award for Best Picture.
-In 2006 he received a European Film Award for Outstanding European Achievement in World Cinema.
+Jeremy Jack Thomas (26 July 1949 – 11 September 2026) was a British film producer.
+He was the founder and chairman of Recorded Picture Company.
+Thomas produced Bernardo Bertolucci's The Last Emperor, which won him the 1988 Academy Award for Best Picture.
+In 2006, he received a European Film Award for Outstanding European Achievement in World Cinema.
 His father was director Ralph Thomas (director of many of the Doctor films), while his uncle Gerald Thomas directed all of the films in the Carry On franchise.

 Early life

-Thomas was born in London, England, into a filmmaking family, with his father, Ralph Thomas, and uncle, Gerald Thomas, both directors.
+Thomas was born in London, England on 26 July 1949, into a filmmaking family, with his father, Ralph Thomas, and uncle, Gerald Thomas, both directors.
 His childhood ambition was to work in cinema.
+As he said in a 2016 interview, "I was born in Ealing near the studios, moved to a country house near Pinewood, where I grew up around people who I didn't realise were Katharine Hepburn, Brigitte Bardot and Dirk Bogarde."
+Thomas attended boarding-school at Millfield in Somerset.